iarxm/csim-man/index.md

 ---
+id: index
+aliases: []
+tags: []
+hide: footer
 layout: default
-title: Principles of Surf Simulation Training for Contests
+title: Principles of Simulation for The Surf Games
-hide: footer
+toc: true
 version: v4
-toc: true
 ---

-# PRINCIPLES OF CONTEST SIMULATION TRAINING
+# PRINCIPLES OF SIMULATION FOR THE GAMES

 (DRAFT V4 - STILL IN ROUGH EARLY DRAFT STAGE)

+Herein are idea's relevant to the mission of training as realistically as possible the situation of surf games and contests.
+The goal of such a simulation is to facilitate real world experiences so to accelerate technical and strategic development.

 1. TOC
 {:toc}

-## Necessary Preparation
+## Preparation

 ### Briefing

-These principles of training are written for all levels of skill and experience.
-It may be dense with detail so to address all possible principles, therefore it's important for each athlete to pick out parts which are personally relevant.
+These principles of training are written for all levels of skill.
+The density of detail will address all possible needs, therefore each athlete can focus in on parts which are personally relevant.

-The simulator app to be used currently exists as a google spreadsheet and will be shared ahead of each contest simulation.
+The simulator app to be used currently exists as a google spreadsheet and will be shared ahead of each games training.

-Athlete's are expected to
+Athlete's are expected to:

-- Understand the structure of the manual so to quickly find reference to elements used in training such at the Olympic Values which may be read during the check-in meeting
+- Understand the structure of the manual to quickly find reference to elements used in training briefings such at the Olympic Values.
 - Understand the navigation of the simulator app to comprehend the status of heats, scores and schedules.
 - Ensure immediate access to the app throughout training and to have downloaded to phone the google sheets app.
 - Understand the sequence of heats and their expected times.

-The following commitments are expected throughout the course of training
+The following commitments are expected throughout the course of training:

 - Undertake each next step with speed and conscientiousness.
-Particular emphasis is to be placed on returning to the beach marshal post heat and preparing for the subsequent heat.
+Emphasis be placed on returning to the beach marshal post heat and preparing for the subsequent heat.
 - Maintain alertness and be on immediate standby to a rapidly evolving plan.
-- Comprehend what it means principally to be an athlete with an understanding that taking on such an identity is to imply oneself towards the ideal values of an athlete.
+- Comprehend what it means principally to be an athlete with an understanding that taking on the identity of an athlete is to imply oneself towards the ideal values of an athlete.

-Maintain recall of the following as they will act as keystone habits for more important skills and outcomes.
+Maintain recall of the following as they will act as keystone habits for more important skills and outcomes:

 - Return jersey's immediately after each heat.
 Promptly collect jersey's for the next heat.
     - Stay focused after the heat finishes and move rapidly to the next task.